 (3) We only use personal data provided on contact forms to make the requested contact.
 The data from your email inquiries will of course only be used for the purpose for which you made them available to us when contacting us.
 If you contact us by email, this also constitutes the necessary legitimate interest in processing the data.
 Processing other personal data during the sending process serves the purpose of preventing the misuse of the contact form and to ensure the security of our information technology systems.

 (4) The data will be deleted as soon as it is no longer necessary to achieve the purpose for which it was collected.
 For the personal data from the contact form input screen and the data that was sent by e-mail, this is the case when the respective conversation with the user has been completed.
 The conversation will have ended when it is evident from the circumstances that the matter at hand has been conclusively resolved.
 Personal data that was additionally collected during the sending procedure will be deleted at the latest after a period of seven days.
 You have the option of revoking your consent to the processing of personal data at any time.
 If you contact us by email, you can object to the storage of your personal data at any time.
 It will not be possible to continue the conversation in this case.
 Regarding the revocation of the consent / objection of storage, we ask you to contact the data controller or the data protection officer according to § 1 via email or post.
 All personal data stored in the course of contacting us will be deleted as a result.

 a.
-The first three octets of the IP address of the user's accessing system
+Two bytes of the IP address of the calling system of the user

 c.
 Entry pages, exit pages

 d.
-The time spent on the website and the abort rate
+The time spent on the website and the rate of termination

 e.
 The frequency with which the website is accessed